cambridge-cares/TheWorldAvatar/Agents/LSOAInputAgent/README.md

 The `LSOAInput agent` is dedicated to process data around the UK Lower-layer Super Output Area (LSOA), and wrap the data as triples based on ontologies, and upload the triples into the knowledge graph.

-Currently this agent is focusing on the data of electricity consumption, gas consumption, fuel poverty, climate (temperature) and geometric shape to perform the use case of analysing the deployment of heat pump.
-The data instatiated in the knowledge graph follows[Ontoclimate](http://www.theworldavatar.com/ontology/ontogasgrid/ontoclimate.owl), [Ontofuelpoverty](http://www.theworldavatar.com/ontology/ontofuelpoverty/ontofuelpoverty.owl) and [Ontogasgrid](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/GasGrid) ontologies in the [TheWorldAvatar](https://github.com/cambridge-cares/TheWorldAvatar).
+This agent extract data and turn it into Knowledge Graph.
+The data, such as electricity consumption, gas consumption, fuel poverty, climate (temperature) and geometric shape are used to perform the use case of analysing the deployment of heat pump.
+The data instatiated in the knowledge graph follows [Ontoclimate](http://www.theworldavatar.com/ontology/ontogasgrid/ontoclimate.owl), [Ontofuelpoverty](http://www.theworldavatar.com/ontology/ontofuelpoverty/ontofuelpoverty.owl) and [Ontogasgrid](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/GasGrid) ontologies in the [TheWorldAvatar](https://github.com/cambridge-cares/TheWorldAvatar).

 The agent is implemented as Docker container to be deployed to a Docker stack spun up by the [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).